sellersj/artifact-checker/README.md

 Run the maven command `versions:display-dependency-updates versions:display-plugin-updates versions:display-property-updates`

 ## Data Used to generate the "Deployment" columns
-The code uses an env var called `APPLICATIONS_URL` where it pulls deployment info.
+The code uses an env var called `WAS_INFO_HOST` where it pulls deployment info.
 Under the same host name there is also
 * applications
 * appServers
 * dataSources